+the Grand Circle

-or call 888-439-5016 MESA VERDE www.visitmesaverde.com/MVC12 -COLORADO- Disclaimer: Not valid with other offers or promotions.
-Minimum double occupancy.
-Subject to availability and possible blackout dates.
-Concessions in Mesa Verde National Park are managed by ARAMARK and authorized by the National Park Service.
-WELCOME to Dear Fellow Travelers, On behalf of the many members of the Grand Circle Association, I invite you to explore the best of America's Southwest - The Grand Circle.
+Dear Fellow Travelers,

+On behalf of the many members of the Grand Circle Association, I invite you to explore the best of America's Southwest - The Grand Circle.
 This is a diverse land of magnificent natural wonders, rich cultural traditions and colorful history.

-From the depths of Arizona's Grand Canyon to the lofty mountains and mesas of Western Colorado, and Utah's soaring stone arches, a varied terrain will surprise you at every turn with its diversity.
+From the depths of Arizona's Grand Canyon to the lofty mountains and mesas of Western Colorado; from the dramatic pinnacles of New Mexico to Utah's soaring stone arches, a varied terrain will surprise you at every turn with its diversity.
 Traveling here is an adventure you will find nowhere else.
 The Grand Circle is covered with National Parks and Monuments, laced with National Scenic Byways and dotted with archaeological wonders.
-As you drive through this wonderland of scenic attractions, experience Native American culture, both ancient and modern, rejuvenate yourself in welcoming communities and get outdoors for some adventure and exercise.
-Whether visiting for the first time or returning, you will be planning you next trip all the while you are here.
+As you tour through this wonderland of scenic attractions, experience Native American culture, both ancient and modern, rejuvenate yourself in welcoming communities and get outdoors for some adventure and exercise.
+Whether visiting for the first time or returning, you will be planning your next trip all the while you are here.
 Enjoy!